 What does change failure rate mean?

 If you don’t know what CFR is, I’ll take a step back and explain.
 The CFR is one of the four key DevOps metrics identified in the 2018 Accelerate State of DevOps Report ; the other three metrics are Deployment Frequency (DF), Mean Lead Time (MLT) and Mean Time to Recover (MTTR).
 Ideally, organizations seeking rapid, frequent deployments with DevOps should see a decline in the CFR over a period.
 Any abrupt spike or a consistent increase in the CFR indicates process issues.
 After running diagnostics, our team saw that most of our own acceptance tests were failing.

 To explain further, the CI/CD pipeline for CloudBees DevOptics Value Streams uses ephemeral Docker test environments.
-It contains the Docker images for the CloudBees DevOptics UI, Jenkins master and Selenium for executing the acceptance tests.
+It contains the Docker images for the CloudBees DevOptics UI, Jenkins controller and Selenium for executing the acceptance tests.

 These test environments are created and torn down during each execution of the pipeline that runs the tests against staging or production so that every pipeline run is autonomous and self-contained.
 The issue, however, is that if there is a network communication issue when building the images before the test run (e.g., not being able to communicate with an external resource needed to build the images) or network communication between the images during the test run (e.g., a container dies during the test or becomes unresponsive) - we have test failures that are false positives.